By Donnell Koh | 24 February 2019

 Students of today’s generation are lucky enough to be able to experience the advantages of the ever improving methods of learning.
-Programs like A-Level Chemistry tuition serves as a supplementary learning for children that enables them to reach their highest potential as learners.
+Centers like Twig Learning Center A-Level Chemistry tuition serves as a supplementary learning for children that enables them to reach their highest potential as learners.
 While this is true, we greatly believe that each student still has his or her own learning techniques that works best for them.
-This is also true when it comes to taking study notes.

 Note-taking is one of the most effective tools in studying.
 Doing this gives countless of benefits to a student including simplified recap of class discussions, personalised study materials, copy of insights from lecturers that are not found on textbooks, and at the same time, it serves as a good technique to help one remember his or her lessons more.